Python Programming Course: Level 1B

 - perform descriptive and predictive analyses

-- create basic graphs and visualisations.
+- create basic graphs and visualisations

 Content

-- Reading from and writing to data files
+- Reading data from files and databases

 - Descriptive and predictive data analysis